USF-IMARS/mbon_zooplankton_to_dwc/README.md

     2. edit the aphia_id directly (format must match)
     3. taxa_to_search column can also be changed, but it will not affect the aphia_id
     4. make a note in the column like "changed taxa ___ to ___"
+    5. save the `.xlsx` file AND export to `.csv`
+        * box.com will maintain versioning information
 - Save all reformatted files as individuals and one fully merged
 - Save a log of files ran to skip next time